Solo-braider tutorial for the Nun’s letterbraid

 If you decide to go on to forming lettershapes, it’ll also take a little practice to get used to following the charts consistently.
 Be patient and have fun!
 (Isn’t it amazing that fingerloop braiders in past centuries managed to invent this???!)

 Please contact me if you have any questions or would like to show me a braid.
-You can reach me through the comment form below, or through the email form under the “Contact” tab in my upper menu [Note: my contact form is now in the drop-down list if you hover on the “ABOUT” tab – upper right of the top menu on every page].
+You can reach me through the comment form below, or through my contact form (hover on the “ABOUT” tab in my upper menu bar and look in the drop-down list).
 If you’d like to send me a photo, email me and I’ll let you know how to do it.
 I’d love to see it!

 I’ll be teaching a simplified version of this braid at the next international Braids conference—Braids 2016.
 The simplified version has only 8 loops, so no thumbs.
 It’s a great braid for learning how to braid and plan simpler charted motifs than letters—hearts, circles, triangles, etc!